Sophia-Schuur/File-Systems-II/README.md

 # Operating-Systems
-Using QEMU to run a custom mtximage operating system.
+Using QEMU to run an MTX operating system.